yolmio/docs/src/content/docs/recipes/basics/procedures.md

   order: 8
 ---

-Yolm comes with a simple scripting language (YolmScript) that you can use in various application areas, such as UI event handlers, general scripts, data generation scripts and more.
+Yolm comes with a simple scripting language that you can use in various application areas, such as UI event handlers, general scripts, data generation scripts and more.

 A procedure consists of one or more statements.
 All procedure types share some common statement types.
 Some statement types are specific to the type of script, e.g. preventDefault is limited to a UI event handler procedure.